Chart a SEA Change

 Advocacy

-Low Impact Living has launched!
+Learn about Low Impact Living

 Low Impact Living builds on the principles of sustainable land development (Low Impact Development) by adding individual action.
 We’re employing education, empowerment, advocacy, and demonstrations to encourage Lagoon-friendly living on all scales: individual, family, community, and municipal.
 Check back as we add more information, resources, and tips-and-tricks to the website.